 Our partnerships are tailored to the DARPin therapeutic and MoA in question, the medical problem and indication, as well as MP’s and the partner’s needs and objectives.
 We strive for fast and nimble decision-making during the process from idea generation through to partnership execution.

-To date, Molecular Partners has received combined upfront and milestone payments of approximately CHF 250 million in connection with its agreements with its partners.
-The company is further eligible to potentially receive additional success-based payments, including up to approximately CHF 1.5 billion in aggregate development, regulatory and sales milestones, and tiered royalties for future product sales.
+To date, Molecular Partners has received combined upfront and milestone payments of approximately CHF 450 million in connection with agreements with our partners.